 Rango went through Camp Koru #4.
 This Texan boy's energy and enthusiasm was instantly contagious at camp and immediately jumped right into being an Ambassador for A4C.
 He also recently earned a position on the Young Adult Advisory Council to help young people newly diagnosed navigate their way through their cancer.

 Nina Garkavi : AKA "Ninja"

 Nina went through treatment at Seattle's Children's Hospital.
-After her Camp Koru experience in Fall of 2012, she wasted no time in getting out to spread the word to other survivors, and proudly represents A4C at events with enthusiasm and fervor!
+Since her Camp Koru experience in Fall of 2012, she has been spreading the word to other survivors, and proudly represents A4C at events with enthusiasm and fervor!
 She is also the star in our most recent video.
 Ninja likes to surf, ski, wear the most badass scarves and generally kick ass.

 Region: Pacific Northwest, Seattle

 Jenny Williams : AKA "Yogi"

 Yogi is an Ambassador from Camp Koru #5 and has volunteered at two camps and multiple Kiteboarding 4 Cancers, our annual fundraising event.
 You would have no idea that this quiet, petite beauty has six amazing kids who always come help out each year at the KB4C art tent.
 You might know Jenny from her thank-you notes if you ever donated to A4C.